-Even though Chase has a new unlimited cash back version of this card, the Chase Freedom® Card remains a great card to have.
-The points you earn can be used as true cash back, or pair it with a premium travel card from Chase to combine points and get access to great travel deals.
+Even though Chase now has an unlimited cash back version of this card, the Chase Freedom Card remains a great card to have.
+The points you earn can be used as true cash back, or you can pair it with a premium travel card from Chase to combine points and get access to great travel deals through Chase Ultimate Rewards.
 I’ve had mine for years, and it continues to occupy a spot in my wallet!

 - 5% Cash Back on Rotating Categories: Earn 5% cash back for spending on rotating categories every quarter.
 Keep in mind, the 5% cash back is capped at $1,500 in combined purchases.

 - Unlimited Cash Back on Everyday Spending: Earn an additional 1% cash back on all other purchases.